-9. Individual Behaviour Plans
+13. Individual Behaviour Plans

 Some children have more specific behaviour needs and may present persistently challenging behaviour.
 For a variety of reasons they may find it difficult to follow our school code of conduct.
 An Individual Behaviour Plan will be set up for any child where there is an identified need for support when their needs cannot be met by the common approach of the school.
-The plan seeks to provide individualised sanctions and rewards in line with the whole school approach.
+The plan seeks to provide individualised consequences and rewards in line with the whole school approach.
 This plan will have individualised strategies which may include a home/school liaison book, a daily sticker chart and specific mentoring sessions.
-The plan is agreed by the class teacher, Headteacher or Deputy Headteacher, Children's Co-ordinator and parents.
+The plan is agreed by the class teacher, Headteacher or Deputy Headteacher, SENDCO and parents.
 There is generally some intervention or advice by external agencies in making the plan.
-An individual plan may be drawn up when a child has a Statement of Special Educational Need that may relate to behaviour, has had a fixed term exclusion or for a child who is at risk of failure through school disaffection.
+An individual plan may be drawn up when a child has an EHCP that may relate to behaviour, has had a fixed term exclusion or for a child who is at risk of failure through school disaffection.
 Individual Behaviour Plans for pupils are shared with everybody who may need to be involved.
 The Individual Behaviour Plans will reflect appropriate strategies to meet the child's additional needs.
 Parents will be regularly informed of progress against it.
 Our Pastoral team also meet weekly to discuss high level incidents or pupils of great concern.
-They make an action plan and this is reviewed the following week.
+They make an action plan for individual pupils and this is reviewed the following week.

-10. Restorative Approach
+14. Restorative Approach

-- 10.1 At Holly Park Senior leaders, Our Learning Mentor and Class teachers often use Restorative Justice techniques when dealing with the consequences of unacceptable behaviour.
-Restorative justice can be defined by its fundamental principle, namely that when one person has harmed another, the most useful response is to try to repair the harm done. - 10.2 Restorative justice in schools aims to reduce bullying, manage conflict and improve attendance in schools; research evidence supports restorative justice in schools as a particularly promising approach to improving behaviour and attendance. - 10.3 Restorative justice enables pupils affected by bullying, or other serious behavioural incidents, to communicate and agree on how the harm caused by their actions or done to them is to be repaired.
+- 14.1 At Holly Park Senior leaders, Our Learning Mentor and Class teachers often use Restorative Approach techniques when dealing with the consequences of unacceptable behaviour.
+The restorative approach can be defined by its fundamental principle, namely that when one person has harmed another, the most useful response is to try to repair the harm done.
+All staff have had training on the Restorative Approach. - 14.2 The restorative approach in schools aims to reduce bullying, manage conflict and improve attendance in schools; research evidence supports the restorative approach in schools as a particularly promising approach to improving behaviour and attendance. - 14.3 The Restorative Approach enables pupils affected by bullying, or other serious behavioural incidents, to communicate and agree on how the harm caused by their actions or done to them is to be repaired.
 When well-implemented, perpetrators learn to understand the consequences of their behaviour and take responsibility for repairing the harm.
-When this happens victims usually experience the perpetrator's commitment to reparation which means their fear of re-victimisation is reduced and they are more readily able to put the incident behind them. - 10.4 Restorative justice in schools may involve holding discussions between the perpetrator and the victim with a mediator.
+When this happens victims usually experience the perpetrator's commitment to reparation which means their fear of re-victimisation is reduced and they are more readily able to put the incident behind them. - 14.4 The Restorative Approach in schools may involve holding discussions between the perpetrator and the victim with a mediator.
 School staff often use restorative approaches more informally in dealing with minor behaviour problems.